Chapter Two: Merciless Encounter

 "How can you protect your dear sister if you can't even protect yourself?"
 Another dagger embedded itself, piercing his tanned flesh once more.

-"So sad…pity really.
-You could have been an S tier solider, but now, you're an A-bsolute washout!"
+"So sad… pity really.
+You could have been an S tier solider, but now, you're an A-bsolute failure!"
 She stabbed.
 Another, and another, and another—lung collapsed, muscles torn, bones shattered.
-Tearful eyes fixed on his trembling feet as he now sat there hunched back, silent, dribbling blood from his paling lips; the river of red began to soak his soles upstream.
+The river of red began to soak his soles upstream.
 Maybe this was fitting; a punishment for his weakness.
-She was right; how could he be a protector with this half-assed body?
-So vulnerable, so fragile.
-He was foolish to think he could keep her safe; he was only human after all.
 Maybe it's time to let it all go, fade into the abuse, indulge in defeat.
 As he slipped into sweet despair, a crooked smile cracked upon his tired face, eyes heavy….

 "Don't listen to her, Cabil."

 He gasped, the familiar voice caressing his broken spirit into a full blown repair.
-His eyes widened, realizing he was now on his bed sitting upright, clothed in his plaid sleeping slacks.
+His eyes widened, now on his bed sitting upright, clothed in his plaid sleeping slacks.
 The morning sun washed over him like a warm shower.
 Stretching his arm against the windowsill, he sighed, relieved in realizing it was all just a dream.
 His hands fell over his chest, a sudden surge of anguish corroding him as those hands were soon accompanied by hers.
-Her supple breasts cushioned on his bare back as she perched her head on the nape of his neck.
-"You've gone so far…done so much..."
-She straddled him lovingly, brushing her lips over his shoulder, her fingers combing through his tussled hair.
+Her breasts cushioned on his bare back as she perched her head on the nape of his neck.
+"You've gone so far… done so much..."
+She straddled him lovingly, grazing her lips over his shoulder, her fingers combing through his tussled hair.
 Cabil winced, feeling her hot breath over his neck as she kissed him gently.

 "Stop this…" He begged, his body crippled by her touch.